 from The Three Sisters

-An aging army doctor experiences a nihilistic breakdown, reflecting on the futility of his profession and the meaninglessness of existence.
-He grapples with his own failures and the realization that his medical knowledge and moral beliefs have provided no true comfort or purpose.
+An aging army doctor experiences a nihilistic breakdown, grappling with the futility of his profession and the meaninglessness of existence.
+He confronts his own failures and the realization that all human effort and morality are ultimately erased by time.

 Similar Scenes